 Reasonable Attorneys’ Fees’ Expert when Attorney’s Fees are the Damages

 Generally, when an attorney is awarded attorney’s fees, there is a mini-evidentiary hearing to determine the “reasonableness” of those fees.
 Another lawyer–the reasonable attorneys’ fees’ expert–opines that the rate and hours expended are reasonable.
 The opposing party then has its own expert to opine otherwise.
 Fairly archaic and ridiculous in my opinion.
 The fact that fees/costs need to be expended to have a reasonable attorney’s fees’ hearing has always struck me as a needless task.
 Others may disagree.
 Nevertheless, the reasonable fees’ expert is how it is done with another lawyer testifying that the fees incurred by the prevailing lawyer were “reasonable” fees.
+It is better to get a tampa car accident lawyer.

 What if attorney’s fees are the actual damages?